Calambur: Production

-All animated sequences and intros for the show were produced by Odessa Animation Studio, which also worked with other Ukrainian comedy shows of the time, such as above mentioned Maski Show and Gentleman Show.
+All animated sequences and intros for the show were produced by Odesa Animation Studio, which also worked with other Ukrainian comedy shows of the time, such as above mentioned Maski Show and Gentleman Show.

 End

 In early in 2001, after the broadcast of its sixth season, with the unanimous decision of the cast and producer, production of show was stopped and Calambur was soon ended.

 Yuri Stytskovsky continued making his own movies and TV projects (mostly sitcoms), while Sergey Gladkov, Tatyana Ivanova and Vadim Nabokov continued their theatrical activity as a Calambur (or Fool's Village) comic group, with actor Oleg Kolchin as Medved, and sometimes affiliating with Maski.
 Aleksey Agopyan has since participated in various Ukrainian and Russian movies and TV series (mostly in episodic roles), including Stytskovsky's projects, and several theatrical performance, sometimes with the mentioned comic groups and in the duet Odekolon with former Maski actor Vladimir Komarov.

 In 2003 Gladkov, Nabokov and Agopyan planned to make a Fool's Village spin-off about Muzhik and Moryachok being at the North Pole with a polar bear, but it didn't rise for unknown reasons.
-At the Odessa Animation Studio they later produced the animated shorts series S.O.S., where fools were also on a desert island.
+At the Odesa Animation Studio they later produced the animated shorts series S.O.S., where fools were also on a desert island.

 Plans on making new Calambur episodes were later mentioned in 2008 and 2011 but this didn't occur, presumably due to disagreements in the cast.